This post may contain affiliate links. Read our disclosure page for full details.

 In December, you’ll find Christmas markets and mulled wine; then, as the New Year rolls in, things quiet down and the Yorkshire countryside becomes almost still with silence, creating the perfect destination for a romantic getaway.

-The cities, such as York and Leeds, offer ice skating, Christmas light displays, and winter-themed events, but the countryside is where you really feel the winter vibes.
+The cities, such as York and Leeds, offer ice skating, Christmas light displays, and winter-themed events, but the countryside is where you really feel the romantic Europe in winter vibes.

 Given the unreliable English weather, snow isn’t a guarantee when visiting Yorkshire in the winter.
 However, the welcoming atmosphere of the countryside and the coziness of the pubs will leaving you feeling like you’re hiding out in the middle of a snowstorm, anyway.